GeorgeZXY/CS5446CourseProject/README.md

 # NUS CS5446 Coursework Project AY25/26 semester 1
-This repository is the course work projet for NUS CS5446 AI planning and decision making, Project Team 27.
+This repository is the course work project for NUS CS5446 AI Planning and Decision Making, Project Team 27.

-Implementation of RL environment and models built with gymnasium and stable-baselines3
+Implementation of RL for the Mini Metro Game

-Main files(in src):
+Main files(in src folder):

 mediator.py - game mechanisms

 rl_environment.py - reinforcement learning environment

-train_dqn.py - training and evaluation of DQN model on the environment
+train_dqn.py - training and evaluation script of DQN model on the environment

-train_ppo.py - training and evaluation of PPO model on the environment
+train_ppo.py - training and evaluation script of PPO model on the environment

 # Installation